Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 - The Crimson Tide's +486 scoring differential (outscoring opponents by 13.9 points per game) is a result of scoring 82.6 points per game (fourth in college basketball) while allowing 68.7 per outing (138th in college basketball).

-- The 41.0 rebounds per game Alabama averages rank first in the country, and are 8.1 more than the 32.9 its opponents pull down per outing.
+- The 41.0 rebounds per game Alabama averages rank first in college basketball, and are 8.1 more than the 32.9 its opponents record per contest.

-- Alabama makes 10.2 three-pointers per game (eighth-most in college basketball) while shooting 34.2% from beyond the arc (175th in college basketball).
-It is making 4.6 more threes per contest than its opponents, who drain 5.6 per game while shooting 28.3%.
+- Alabama makes 4.6 more threes per contest than the opposition, 10.2 (eighth-most in college basketball) compared to its opponents' 5.6.

-- The Crimson Tide rank 81st in college basketball by averaging 97.5 points per 100 possessions on offense, and defensively are fifth in college basketball, allowing 81.1 points per 100 possessions.
+- The Crimson Tide average 97.5 points per 100 possessions on offense (81st in college basketball), and give up 81.1 points per 100 possessions (fifth in college basketball).

-- Alabama has committed 13.4 turnovers per game (314th in college basketball action), 2.2 more than the 11.2 it forces on average (255th in college basketball).
+- Alabama loses the turnover battle by 2.2 per game, committing 13.4 (314th in college basketball) while its opponents average 11.2.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.